crcn/paperclip.js/README.md

 A human that is {{age}} years old is like a {{ age | divide(5.6) }} year old dog!
 ```

-### Binding Helpers
+### Binding Operators

-Paperclip comes with various binding helpers that give you full control over how references are handled.
+Paperclip comes with various binding operators that give you full control over how references are handled.
 You can easily
 specify whether to bind one way, two ways, or not at all.
 Here's the basic syntax:

 ```html